percona/pmm-doc/docs/get-started/backup/restore_MongoDB_backups.md

     For this, you can either copy the config from the source host or create a new one.

-    To redirect config output from the existing environment, use
+    To redirect config output from the existing environment, use:
     ```code
     pbm config >> pbm_config.yaml
     ```
     then copy the resulting file to the new environment.